 Can you laugh in a crisis?
 Sometimes, laughter feels inappropriate.
 But laughter occurs in surgical rooms, during military operations, and even as we grieve the death of a loved one.
 Our capacity to laugh in the face of adversity is one of our most vital coping skills.
-We shouldn’t be embarrassed that we laugh, it is a normal reaction to stressful situations.
+We shouldn’t be embarrassed that we laugh.
+It is a normal reaction to stressful situations.

 Why are we reluctant to laugh in a crisis?

-We have been taught that our typical reaction in a stressful situation is to freeze, flee, or stay and fight.
+Our typical reaction in a stressful situation is to freeze, flee, or stay and fight.

 We may favor a particular response based on our temperament or social upbringing.